 Keep Pets Away While Cleaning

 Perhaps the easiest solution to cleaning dilemmas is putting your pets in a safe place while you clean.
 This will prevent them from chasing after the vacuum or tracking paw prints over your freshly mopped floor, and it will keep them away from any potentially harmful chemicals.
-Crating your dog away from the area where you are cleaning, taking him to doggy daycare, or simply closing him off in a separate room while you clean will keep him safe from cleaning products.
+Crating your dog away from the area where you are cleaning or simply closing him off in a separate room while you clean will keep him safe from cleaning products.

 Remember, any questions you have about cleaning products can always be directed to your veterinarian.